cap-js/docs/about/best-practices.md

 ::: details See how that would look like in SQL...

-From a plain SQL perspective, think of *Associations* as the like of 'forward-declared joins', as becomes apparent in the following SQL equivalents of the above view definitions.
+From a plain SQL perspective, think of *Associations* as the like of 'forward-declared joins', as becomes apparent in the following SQL equivalents of the preceding view definitions.

-Path expression in `where` clauses become *INNER JOINs*:
+Path expressions in `where` clauses become *INNER JOINs*:

 ```sql
 CREATE VIEW EnglishBooks AS SELECT * FROM Books